jeffqchen/DC2VGA/README.md

 You can adjust the pin header by melting the two ends.
 Make sure the straight part of the pin header is parallel to the PCB as much as possible.

-Now start trimming out the extra length of the bent end.
+Now start trimming out the extra length of the pins on the bent end.
 Make it as flush as possible to the PCB.
-Do the middle pins first, then solder the flush pins to the PCB.
+Do the unsoldered pins in the middle first, then solder the flush pins to the PCB.

 <img src="./Pics/Asm_04.jpg" width="400px" />